ambrop72/aprinter/README.md

     Availability depends on chip/board.
   * Delta robot and CoreXY support.
 Additionally, new geometries can be added easily by defining a transform class.
     Performance will be sub-optimal when using Delta on AVR platforms.
-  * SD card printing (reading of sequential blocks only, no filesystem or partition support).
+  * SD card printing.
+Supports reading g-code from FAT32 filesystems, and also directory listing.
   * Optionally supports a custom packed g-code format for SD printing.
     This results in about 50% size reduction and 15% reduction in main loop processing load (on AVR).
   * Bed probing using a microswitch (prints results, no correction yet).